 Septoplasty Surgery: Pros & Cons of Deviated Septum Surgery

 Facial Plastic SurgeryThe septum is the middle cartilage of the nose that divides the nose into two nostrils.
-If the two nostrils are not symmetrical, in the same shape or size, the nasal septum has deviation.
+If the two nostrils are not symmetrical, in the same shape, or of the same size, it means that the nasal septum has deviation.

-A deviated septum can cause shortness of breath, dry mouth, and the urgency to blow the nose repeatedly throughout the day, which leads to a nosebleed.
-Septoplasty is a type of nose surgery performed to correct septal deviation.
+A deviated septum can cause shortness of breath, dry mouth, snoring, and the urgency to blow the nose repeatedly throughout the day, which lead to nosebleed.

 What Is Septoplasty?